pridit-a2oa/leaderboard/README.md

 sail artisan key:generate
 ```

-Run the migrations and seed the database:
+Run the migrations, which will also seed the database:

 ```
-sail artisan migrate && sail artisan db:seed
+sail artisan migrate:fresh
 ```

 ### Ready